 To get a grasp of subtle unseen forces within us, we will have to first understand the following things-

-Atman-There is a Universal, all pervading, infinite, immortal Power or Force which is all comprehensive.
+Atman –There is a Universal, all pervading, infinite, immortal Power or Force which is all comprehensive.
 It is called Atman, Brahma or Ishawara.
-It is present in the form of light in all beings.
+It is present in the form of light and wisdom in all beings.
 It has no definite beginning or end hence is immortal.
 Atman can only be felt or experienced but cannot be described.
 Only a sacred soul can realize and know it.
 Those who do impure and profane acts can never know Atman, cannot even have belief and conviction of its existence.
-The glory, beauty, and praise of Atman should not be sung before the defiled and desecrated spirits.
+The glory, beauty and praise of Atman should not be sung before the defiled and desecrated spirits.